impact-hiv/NepidemiX/doc/tutorial.rst

            network.graph['fracJ'] = d.get('J',0)/float(len(network))
            return network

-This implementation relies on the same utility function, :ref:`NepidemiX-API-networkxtra.attributeCount` that we were using in the SIR implementation to get the nearest neighbours, but instead of feeding it an iterator of the nearest neighbours we enter an iterator over all the nodes in the network.
+This implementation relies on the same utility function, :ref:`NepidemiX-API-networkxtra.attributeCount` that we were using in the SIR implementation to get the nearest neighbors, but instead of feeding it an iterator of the nearest neighbors we enter an iterator over all the nodes in the network.
 The state counts are then stored in the dictionary **d**, and we query it for the number in state **J** (telling get to use the value of 0 in case **d** does not contain the key), dividing this amount by the size of the network.

 This will work and run fine, however we explicitly go through all nodes in the network only to count the states, this can be expensive for large networks.
 Instead we can keep track of the number of nodes in state **J** when we update the states.
 Then we will have the number directly in this method and do not have perform the count.
 The new version of the method would look like this::